cjameshuff/rigolutils/protocol.md

 The server supports discovery by responding to a PING message broadcast on UDP.
 The server responds with the server name, address, and a list of devices.
 The broadcast address and port are 225.0.0.50:49393.
 (TODO: IPv6 discovery)

-The UDP messages are of identical format to the TCP connection messages, except cmd is always 0x0000.
+The UDP messages are of identical format to the TCP messages, except cmd is always 0x0000 and the sequence number pair is always 0x55:0xAA.

+Discovery query:
-	uint cmd:16
+	uint cmd:16 = 0x0000
-	uint seqnum:8
+	uint seqnum:8 = 0x55
-	uint seqnum2:8
+	uint seqnum2:8 = 0xAA
 	uint payloadSize:32

+	uint numSupportedDevices:32
+	uint supportedDevices: numSupportedDevices*4 bytes

+The payload consists of a list of supported VID/PID pairs (as used in the ConnectToDevice message).

+The response has an identical header, with a payload of the server name and a list of entries for the matching connected devices.
+Server name:
+	uint serverNameSize:32
+	uint serverName: serverNameSize bytes

+Followed by 0 or more of:
+	uint VIDPID:32
+	uint sernumSize:32
-	uint payload:payloadSize
+	uint sernum: sernumSize bytes